-Two years ago the Budget Department decided to centralize the budget monitoring of utilities for all funds.
+Three years ago the Budget Department decided to centralize the budget monitoring of utilities for all funds.
 Over the last several years utility budget increases were not being recommended as they were difficult to predict.
 With wild swings in utility costs it was decided to have the Budget Department incorporate these costs into our other predictive models.
-Due to the mild winter this last year most departments' utility costs were fairly low and below budget.
-At this time the Budget Department is not recommending to change utility budgets dramatically as the recommended increase is only \$50k for the General Fund.
-This is largely made up of security alarm contract cost increases that the City has incurred for FY15 and will need to continue into FY16.
+The budget department is predicting a need for an increase in utilities for FY 2017 of \$35,000.
+The main reason for this utility increases is the increase of utility usage in the newly built library.